 - Exercise speeds digestion, which may reduce the time that potentially harmful substances are in the colon.

 Sit less.
 Extended periods of sitting increase your cancer risk, even if you exercise regularly.
 Sitting too much also increases your risk for obesity, which leads to cancer and other chronic diseases.
 Try to get up and move for at least one to two minutes every hour that you are awake.

 Get active.
-The American Institute for Cancer Research recommends at least 150 minutes of moderate exercise or 75 minutes vigorous exercise each week.
+The American College of Sports Medicine recommends at least 150 minutes of moderate exercise or 75 minutes vigorous exercise each week.
 It’s best to do a combination of both, and you don’t have to do it all at one time.
 You can split up your activity into short intervals of as little as 10 minutes.

 During moderate exercise, you should be able to talk, but not sing.
 Examples of moderate activities include walking, yoga and mowing the lawn.

 During vigorous activity, you can say a few words, but you can’t hold a conversation.
 Examples of vigorous activity include running or jogging, fast bicycling and swimming.